ryos-io/Tars/README.md

 ```
 lein run
 ```
-the CLI will be available for user interaction with a default MOTD:
+the CLI will be available for user interaction with a default MOTD and prompt.
+You can override this settings and customize them in your applications.

 ```
         .